Hanson’s Mel McAleer and Hannah Tracy have been selected to skate in the Shriners All-Star Classic on Sunday, April 2 at 2 p.m.

-Two members of the Whitman-Hanson/Silver Lake girls’ hockey team have been tabbed to skate in the Shriners All-Star Classic.
+Two members of the Whitman-Hanson/Silver Lake high school girls’ hockey team have been tabbed to skate in the Shriners All-Star Classic.

-The Shriners All-Star Classic features the best players in the state and squares off the North against the South. each player is tasked with raising money for Shriners Hospitals for Children, a health care system of 22 hospitals dedicated to improving the lives of children by providing pediatric specialty care, innovative research and outstanding teaching programs for medical professionals.
+The Shriners All-Star Classic features the best players in the state and squares off the North against the South.
+After the rosters are finalized, each player is tasked with raising money for Shriners Hospitals for Children, a health care system of 22 hospitals dedicated to improving the lives of children by providing pediatric specialty care, innovative research and outstanding teaching programs for medical professionals.

 WHSL head coach Kevin Marani said he couldn’t be more proud to have two of his players in this prestigious contest.